6. WORLD MUSIC

 Western Europe

-Instruments: 1 tin whistle, 2 fiddle, 3 clàrsach (harp), 4 bagpipes,
+Instruments: 1 tin whistle, 2 fiddle, 3 clàrsach (harp), 4 bagpipes, 5 accordion, 6 bodhrán (drum).

 Northern Europe

-Yoiks are a cappella songs without rhyme or fixed structure dedicated to
+Yoik: a cappella song of the Sami people (Norway, Sweden, Finland) without rhyme or fixed structure dedicated to a person, animal or landscape.

 Instruments: 7 kantele (zither), 8 Sami drum.